rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 Any reasonably contempory processor should be good enough.
 Our group members currently use the 2018 Intel i7, 2020 Intel i7, and 2020 Intel i5 without issue.

 Most Mac computers will soon switch over from Intel to Apple silicon (starting with the M1 chip).
-Current information about Apple Silicon sugggest it will have significant performance advantages on Mac0S over Intel, and we expect Apple silicon to be a great choice in the future.
-For 2021, the pandemic-related global chip-shortage has caused shipping delays and made it easier to get a hold of Intel Macs, so that is what we recommend this year.
+Current information about Apple Silicon sugggests it will give significant performance advantages on Mac0S over Intel, and we expect Apple silicon to be a great choice in the future.
+For 2021, the pandemic-related global chip-shortage has caused shipping delays that make it easier to get a hold of Intel Macs, so that is what we recommend this year.
 <br>

 # Current Hardware Used by Group Members (Fall 2021)